Be Better With Self-Care

 Get yourself some you time

 By now, you’d probably heard about self-care.
 A phrase people threw around during the brunt of the Circuit Breaker.
 Even now, we still don’t know what happens next, and that’s scary.
 How do we even begin to cope?
 Well, before we go on to fix the world around us, let’s start with taking care of ourselves.
 There may be a lot of things that we can’t control, but we can control how we can take better care of ourselves.
-So here’s Tropika Club’s guide on self-care.
+So here’s Tropika Club’s guide on how to be better with self-care.

 Table of Contents